ibm-cloud-docs/Registry/container-registry-cli.md

 Set a policy to retain the specified number of images for each repository within a namespace in {{site.data.keyword.registrylong_notm}}.
 All other images in the namespace are deleted.
 When you set a policy it runs interactively, then it runs daily.
 You can set only one policy in each namespace.

 You can choose whether to exclude all untagged images from the total number of images that you decide to retain.
+You can also set a minimum age threshold so that images younger than the threshold are always retained, regardless of the `--images` count.

 Where an image, within a repository, is referenced by multiple tags, that image is counted only once.
 Newest images are retained.
 Age is determined by when the image was created, not when it was pushed to the registry.
 {: tip}